Affiliate links on Android Authority may earn us a commission. Learn more.

 How to boot the Pixel 8a into Safe Mode

-• If the phone is on, press and hold the power button and long-press the power off icon.
+- If the phone is on, simultaneously press the side button and volume up button, then long-press the Power off icon.
 You will see the option to reboot the phone in Safe Mode.
+Hit OK.

-• If the phone is off, press and hold the power button to start the phone.
-When the animation starts, press and hold the volume key until it ends.
+- If the phone is off, press and hold the side button to start the phone.
+When the animation begins, press and hold the volume down key until it ends.

-• To exit Safe Mode, press the power button and tap Restart.
+- To exit Safe Mode, simultaneously press the side button and volume up button, then tap Restart.

 How to Factory Reset the Pixel 8a

-• Press and hold the power and volume down keys simultaneously until the device enters Fastboot mode.
+- Press and hold the side and volume down keys simultaneously until the device enters Fastboot mode.
 You should see a triangle with an exclamation point.

-• If you see No Command, press and hold the power button.
+- If you see No Command, press and hold the side button.
 While still holding it, press the volume up button once and release both.

-• User the volume keys to go down and press the power button to select Recovery Mode.
+- User the volume keys to navigate down/up and press the side button to select Recovery Mode.